×

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said:

 "The Costa Rican people in Atenas are kind and welcoming.
 There is an international group of expats, from Europe, the US, Canada, as well as from various Spanish speaking countries.
 I appreciate the diversity.
 During the dry season, the sun is strong.
 I am outside in the early morning and late afternoon, and inside from 10:00am-2:00pm.
 I choose to be car free.
 I am easily able to walk to shops, dentist, and other services.
 Atenas has a rural feel as is it a coffee growing region of Costa Rica, as well as a region for fruit and vegetables.
 There is a small town “vibe” with focus on church and local school activities.
 The pace is slow.
-These are some of my personal reflections," remarked one expat who made the move to Atenas.
+These are some of my personal reflections," commented one expat who made the move to Atenas.

 View More Answers